Set S.M.A.R.T. Wellness Goals

 S.M.A.R.T. goals include details that can help you plan how you will reach your goal within a time-frame, and measure your accomplishments.

-S.M.A.R.T. goals are Specific, Measurable, Attainable, Realistic and Time-based
+S.M.A.R.T. goals are Specific, Measurable, Achievable, Relevant and Time-bound

 - Specific – the goal specifies Who will do What?
 When?
 Where?
 And Why?